Wolverine971/9takes/src/blog/people/celebrities/Jon-Stewart.md

 ## Navigating the Type 7 Terrain

-Living as an Enneagram Type 7 isn't solely about humor and impromptu escapades.
+Living as an Enneagram type 7 isn't solely about humor and impromptu escapades.
 This personality type also grapples with drawbacks, specifically a propensity towards diversion and challenges with commitment, driven by a fear of missing out on the next exciting endeavor.
 A glimpse into Stewart's early career illuminates this struggle; his stint as a puppeteer for a children's television show, a contract writer for the '<a class="external-link" target="_blank" rel="noopener noreferrer" href="https://en.wikipedia.org/wiki/Carolines_on_Broadway" >Caroline's Comedy Hour</a>', and a stand-up comedian, all before landing his gig at 'The Daily Show', reflects the typical Type 7 pattern of hopping between projects in search of variety.
 This restlessness, while fueling Stewart's dynamic career, also reveals the pitfalls of a Type 7's yearning for constant stimulation.

-## How Each Enneagram Type Perceives Jon Stewart
+## How Each Enneagram type Perceives Jon Stewart

 To provide a broader perspective, let's examine how individuals of each Enneagram type might perceive Jon Stewart: